keboola/connection-docs/components/extractors/database/postgresql/index.md

 - **Port**: The port number of the MySQL server.
 - **User**: The username to be used to connect to the MySQL server.
 - **Password**: The password to be used to connect to the MySQL server.
-- **Read-only mode**: When enabled, the connector doesn't require write access to the source database for signalling.
+- **Read-only mode**: When enabled, the connector does not require write access to the source database for signalling.

 #### SSH tunnel